Mark 35 torpedo

 The Mark 35 torpedo was originally specified as the intended payload for the Grebe missile, before being replaced by the Mark 41 due to weight concerns.

 Mark 41 torpedo

 A simplified and lighter weight version of the Mark 35 was developed, specifically for air-launched use.
-This eliminated any equipment not needed for air-launching, saving 450 lbs.
+This eliminated any equipment not needed for air-launching, with a total mass of 1327 lb.
+The warhead filler was reduced to a mass of 150 lb.